themsaid/katana/readme.md

 ## Blade templating engine

 Blade is a simple yet powerful templating engine built for laravel, you need to [check Blade's documentation](https://laravel.com/docs/5.2/blade) if you're not already familiar with it.

+## Using with Github Pages
+You can use Katana to publish a website over GitHub Pages using subtrees, the idea is to deploy the public directory as the master branch of your user GitHub pages repository or the gh-pages branch of your project repository.

+You can find the full details in [the documentation](http://themsaid.github.io/katana/).